Task Scheduler lets you automate and schedule repeated tasks. Here are 8 ways to open the Task Scheduler in Windows 10 & 11.

 You can also access the Task Scheduler from the Command Prompt.
 In fact, you can use the same Run command to open it.

-First, search and open “Command Prompt” from the Start menu.
-Next, type “taskschd.msc” in the command window and press enter to open Task Scheduler.
-To open it as an administrator, open the elevated Command Prompt window and then execute the command.
+Note: To open it as an administrator, open the elevated Command Prompt window and then execute the command.

-6. PowerShell command to open Task Scheduler
+6. PowerShell Command to Open Task Scheduler

 Of course, anything you can do with Command Prompt can be done using PowerShell.
 Launching the task scheduler via PowerShell is nothing different.
 Here is how to do it.

-To open it as an administrator, open the elevated PowerShell window and then execute the command.
+Note: To open it as an administrator, open the elevated PowerShell window and then execute the command.

-7. Use Computer Management console
+7. Use the Computer Management Console

 The Task Scheduler in Windows is a Management Console snap-in.
 As such, you can open and use it directly from the Computer Management console.
+Here’s how.

-First, search for “Computer Management” in the Start menu and open it.
-After opening the Computer Management console, select “Task Scheduler” under “System Tools” on the sidebar.
+After opening the Computer Management console, expand the “System Tools” section on the left sidebar and select the “Task Scheduler” option.
 From here, you can see all the scheduled tasks and create new ones directly.

-Right-click on the desktop and select “New > Shortcut.”
-Type “taskschd.msc” in the “Type the location of the item” field and click “Next.”
-Type “Task Scheduler” in the Name field and click the “Finish” button.
+In the “Create Shortcut” dialog, type “taskschd.msc” in the “Type the location of the item” field and click “Next“.
+Next, type “Task Scheduler” in the Name field and click the “Finish” button.

 From now on, you can use the newly created desktop shortcut to access the task scheduler.